 To solve the optimization problem in \eqref{opt:outage_SNR_minimization}, we propose a panel allocation algorithm based on brute-force search.
 The pseudocode of the proposed algorithm is provided in \algref{alg:brute-force}.

 The proposed algorithm in \algref{alg:brute-force} determines the optimal panel allocation by exhaustively searching all possible combinations of panels and paths.
+Although communication outage is unavoidable for any panel allocation when all utilized paths are simultaneously blocked, the proposed algorithm can reduce the probability of such complete blockage while maintaining the achievable \ac{SE} by appropriately aligning beams toward multiple paths.
 The number of total patterns for panel allocation is given by

 Let us define the panel allocation matrix including all pattern as $\tilde{\mathbf{Q}} = [\tilde{\mathbf{q}}_1, \ldots, \tilde{\mathbf{q}}_C] \in \mathbb{C}^{L \times C}$, where $\tilde{\mathbf{q}}_i$ represents the $i$-th panel allocation candidate among total $C$ patterns.
 Using the panel allocation matrix $\tilde{\mathbf{Q}}$, the optimal panel allocation vector $\mathbf{q}^\mathrm{opt}\in\mathbb{Z}^{L}$ can be calculated as